dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 A demo of the dialogs can be found in the `DialogTestModule` of the [Custom Demo](#demos)

 ### Predefined Dialog Types
-WorkbenchFX comes with a lot of predefined dialog types.
+*WorkbenchFX* comes with a lot of predefined dialog types.
-Using them is as simple as calling `(Workbench).show...Dialog()` with the desired dialog type.
+Using them is as simple as calling `workbench.show...Dialog()` with the desired dialog type.
 After clicking on one of the `Button`s of a dialog, the corresponding `ButtonType` is returned as the result of the dialog.
 Therefore it is required to define a `Consumer<ButtonType>` for every dialog to validate the answer.
 A few examples on how to use them are listed below: